-The laboratory specialist will add chemicals to the blood sample and see how many seconds it takes for the blood to clot.
+The lab specialist will add chemicals to the blood sample and see how many seconds it takes for the blood to clot.

-The health care provider may tell you to stop taking certain drugs before the test.
+The health care provider may tell you to stop taking certain medicines before the test.
 Drugs that can affect the results of a PTT test include antihistamines, heparin, vitamin C (ascorbic acid), and aspirin.

 Do not stop taking any medicine without first talking to your doctor.

-Your doctor may order this test if you have problems with bleeding or blood clotting.
-When you bleed, the body launches a series of actions take place in the body activities that help the blood clot.
+You may need this test if you have problems with bleeding or blood clotting.
+When you bleed, a series of actions take place in the body activities that help the blood clot.
 This is called the coagulation cascade.
 The PTT test looks at some of the proteins or factors involved in this process and measures their ability to help blood clot.

 The test may also be used to monitor patients who are taking heparin, a blood thinner.

 A PTT test is usually done with other tests, such as the prothrombin test.

 In general, clotting should occur between 25 - 35 seconds.
 If the person is taking blood thinners, clotting takes up to two-and-a-half times longer.

 Normal value ranges may vary slightly among different labs.
 Some lab use different measurements or may test different specimens.
 Talk to your doctor about your test results.

-In general, risks of any blood test may include:
+Other slight risks of any blood test can include: